King Kong vs. Godzilla: Filming

 Sadamasa Arikawa (who worked with Tsuburaya) said that the sculptors had a hard time coming up with a King Kong suit that appeased Tsuburaya.
 The first suit was rejected for being too fat with long legs giving Kong what the crew considered an almost cute look.
 A few other designs were done before Tsuburaya would approve the final look that was ultimately used in the film.
 The suit's body design was a team effort by brothers Koei Yagi and Kanji Yagi and was covered with expensive yak hair, which Eizō Kaimai hand-dyed brown.

 Because RKO instructed that the face must be different from the original's design, sculptor Teizō Toshimitsu based Kong's face on the Japanese macaque rather than a gorilla, and designed two separate masks.
 As well, two separate pairs of arms were also created.
 One pair were extended arms operated by poles inside the suit to give Kong a gorilla-like illusion, while the other pair were at normal arms-length and featured gloves that were used for scenes that required Kong to grab items and wrestle with Godzilla.
-Suit actor Hirose had to be sewn into the suit in order to hide the zipper.
+Suit actor Hirose was sewn into the suit in order to hide the zipper.
 This would force him to be trapped inside the suit for large amounts of time and would cause him much physical discomfort.
 In the scene where Kong drinks the berry juice and falls asleep, he was trapped in the suit for three hours.
 Besides the suit with the two separate arm attachments, a meter-high model and a puppet of Kong (used for closeups) were also built.
 As well, a huge prop of Kong's hand was built for the scene where he grabs Mie Hama (Fumiko) and carries her off.

 For the attack of the giant octopus, four live octopuses were used.
 They were forced to move among the miniature huts by having hot air blown onto them.
 After the filming of that scene was finished, three of the four octopuses were released.
 The fourth became special effects director Tsuburaya's dinner.
 These sequences were filmed on a miniature set outdoors on the Miura Coast, According to assistant special effects cinematographer Kōichi Kawakita, the crew had difficulty getting the live octopuses to move.
 Along with the live animals, two rubber octopus puppets were built, with the larger one being covered with plastic wrap to simulate mucous.
 Some stop-motion tentacles were also created for the scene where the octopus grabs a native and tosses him.
 These sequences were shot indoors at Toho's studios.

 The special effects crew filmed a sequence in which Godzilla rampages through Takasaki, Gunma Prefecture, and destroys the Takasaki Kannon Statue, but this scene was cut from the final film.
 Despite this scene being cut, Godzilla is still said to have passed through Takasaki in the film.